colajam93/aurpackager/README.md

 # AUR Packager

-## Description

-This application provides AUR package building on your server through web interface.
+AUR package build server using Django.
-You can share AUR packages in all your machines through http.

 ## Requirement

 - Arch Linux
+- VM or container (This app use `sudo` for package installing so you should use them)

 ## Install

-- Create virtual environment

-This application require no password sudo to install dependencies.
-So you should run in VM or container.

 - Create build user